National Route 4 (Costa Rica)

-National Primary Route 4, or Route 4, is a national primary road, which covers the northern region of the country, through the provinces of Limón, Heredia, Alajuela and Guanacaste.
+National Primary Route 4, or Route 4, is a national primary road, which covers the northern region of the country, through the provinces of Limón, Heredia, Alajuela, and Guanacaste.

 The Corredor Noratlántico (North Atlantic Drive) is made from the section between Guápiles and Limón of the Route 32, and this route.
 It allows direct travel between the Caribbean coast of the country to the northwest canton of La Cruz in Guanacaste Province.

 Description

 Route 4 covers the north provinces of the country, and allows to travel between the Pacific Ocean districts and the Caribbean side of the country without going through the Greater Metropolitan Area at the central valley.

 Together with Route 32, it forms the northwest end of the Corredor Noratlántico (North Atlantic Drive), which allows to traverse the country from the Pacific Ocean to the Caribbean sea.

 According to National Laboratory of Materials and Structural Models (LANAMME) at the University of Costa Rica, Route 4 is not safe for the high vehicular traffic expected, and an intervention is required for further safety for pedestrians, cyclists, and inhabitants of the small villages along the road.

-In Alajuela province the route covers San Carlos canton (Florencia, Aguas Zarcas, Pital, La Fortuna, La Palmera, Venado, Cutris, Monterrey districts), Upala canton (Upala, San José o Pizote, Delicias, Dos Ríos, Yolillal districts), Guatuso canton (San Rafael, Buenavista, Katira districts), Río Cuarto canton (Santa Rita district).
+In Alajuela province the route covers San Carlos canton (Florencia, Aguas Zarcas, Pital, La Fortuna, La Palmera, Venado, Cutris, and Monterrey districts), Upala canton (Upala, San José o Pizote, Delicias, Dos Ríos, and Yolillal districts), Guatuso canton (San Rafael, Buenavista, and Katira districts), and Río Cuarto canton (Santa Rita district).

-In Heredia province the route covers Sarapiquí canton (Puerto Viejo, La Virgen, Horquetas districts).
+In Heredia province the route covers Sarapiquí canton (Puerto Viejo, La Virgen, and Horquetas districts).

-In Guanacaste province the route covers La Cruz canton (La Cruz, Santa Cecilia, Garita districts).
+In Guanacaste province the route covers La Cruz canton (La Cruz, Santa Cecilia, and Garita districts).

 In Limón province the route covers Pococí canton (Guápiles district).